 Arthritis in Senior Pets

-The most noticeable issue senior dogs and cats face, is arthritis.
+The most noticeable issue senior dogs and cats face is arthritis.
 Arthritis causes joint pain and stiffness, especially in the mornings or after periods of laying down.
 Pets with arthritis have trouble with daily activities like walking, playing, and using the litter box.

-There’s a lot pet owners can do to alleviate arthritic discomfort in senior pets.
+There’s a lot that pet owners can do to alleviate arthritic discomfort in senior pets.
 Changes around the home, like raised food dishes, orthopedic pet beds, and pet stairs, are key, as is maintaining a healthy weight.
 More than half of all dogs and cats in the US are overweight or obese, which worsens arthritis and puts pets at risk of developing other health problems.

 Veterinarians may also recommend medication or dietary supplements for an arthritic pet.
 Glucosamine, chondroitin, and omega-3 fatty acids are among the supplements that may improve joint health.